sonata-nfv/ng-sdk-traffic/README.md

 ## License
 The tng-sdk-traffic is published under Apache 2.0 license.
 Please see the LICENSE file for more details.

+## CLI

+## Service API
+tng-sdk-traffic exposes a REST API in order to be used by any external application.

 #### Lead Developers
 The following lead developers are responsible for this repository and have admin rights.
 They can, for example, merge pull requests.